Ask a doctor about a prescription for ESCITALOPRAM NORMON 10 mg FILM-COATED TABLETS

 The normally recommended dose of Escitalopram Normon is 10 mg taken as a single dose per day.
 Your doctor may increase it up to a maximum of 20 mg per day.

-Anxiety disorder
+Anxiety Disorder

 The initial dose of Escitalopram Normon is 5 mg as a single dose per day for the first week before increasing the dose to 10 mg per day.
-Your doctor may increase it further up to a maximum of 20 mg per day.
+Your doctor may subsequently increase it up to a maximum of 20 mg per day.

 The normally recommended dose of Escitalopram Normon is 10 mg taken as a single dose per day.
-Your doctor may decrease the dose to 5 mg per day or increase the dose up to a maximum of 20 mg per day, depending on how you respond to the medication.
+Your doctor may decrease your dose to 5 mg per day or increase the dose up to a maximum of 20 mg per day, depending on how you respond to the medication.

 The normally recommended dose of Escitalopram Normon is 10 mg taken as a single dose per day.
 The dose may be increased by your doctor up to a maximum of 20 mg per day.